For more information on fleet transport please contact Graeme Fleming at firstname.lastname@example.org or 03000 200 293.

-Aberdeen City Council is responsible for a range of public transport services, schemes and initiatives.
+Aberdeen City Council is responsible for a range of public and passenger transport services, schemes and initiatives.

 - Public transport network, services, frequencies and fares

 Please contact us for more information about these services.

 The Transport to Healthcare Information Centre (THInC) provide practical transport advice for people who have difficulty getting to and from medical appointments in Grampian.